- CP photo: Lisa Cunningham

 5. Colcom Foundation is based more on racist immigrant-restriction than environmentalism

 In Colcom’s nonprofit application to the I.R.S., May wrote that environmental groups were “doomed to failure” if they didn’t understand “that the degradation of our natural world results ultimately from the press of human numbers.”

 The majority of Colcom’s funds go to anti-immigrant groups, not environmental groups.
-They fund large groups like FAIR, but also the American Immigration Control Foundation, which has likened immigration to a “military conquest” with the effect of “substantially replacing the native population.”
+Even though they give substantial funds to Western Pennsylvania environmental nonprofits, Colcom gives much more to fund large groups like FAIR and also the American Immigration Control Foundation, which has likened immigration to a “military conquest” with the effect of “substantially replacing the native population.”